-Impact 5.2-2 Implementation of the proposed project would not conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs.
+Impact 5.3-2: Implementation of the proposed project would not conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs.
 [Threshold GHG-2]

-Applicable plans adopted for the purpose of reducing GHG emissions include CARB's Scoping Plan, SCAG's 2016-2040 RTP/SCS, and the WRCOG Subregional CAP.
-A consistency analysis with these plans for the proposed project is presented below.
+Applicable plans adopted for the purpose of reducing GHG emissions include CARB's Scoping Plan and SCAG's RTP/SCS.
+A consistency analysis with these plans is presented below.